 Art History Timelines

-- In order to fully appreciate the work of any artist or art movement it is necessary to understand its position in the art history timeline.
-Most new artwork is a reaction against or development of a previous style in the timeline.
+In order to fully appreciate the work of any artist or art movement it is necessary to understand its position in the Art History Timeline.
+As most new artwork is a reaction against or development of a previous style in the timeline, it is enlightening to know the artistic context in which it was created.

 Western Art Timelines